aws-samples/serverless-data-analytics/Lab3/README.md

 > Note: Athena charges you by the amount of data scanned per query.
 You can save on costs and get better performance if you partition the data, compress data, or convert it to columnar formats such as Apache Parquet.

-## Summary

-In the lab, you went from data discovery to analyzing a canonical dataset, without starting and setting up a single server.
-You started by crawling a dataset you didn’t know anything about and the crawler told you the structure, columns, and counts of records.

-From there, you saw the datasets were in different formats, but represented the same thing: NY City Taxi rides.
-You then converted them into a canonical (or normalized) form that is easily queried through Athena and possible in QuickSight, in addition to a wide number of different tools not covered in this post.

 ## Deleting the Glue database, crawlers and ETL Jobs created for this Lab

 Now that you have successfully discovered and analyzed the dataset using Amazon Glue and Amazon Athena, you need to delete the resources created as part of this lab.